MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/set-focused-view-as-default.md

 ---
-title: Configure focused view and set it as the default view
+title: Configure focused view as the default view
 description: Configure focused view manually for entities other than contact, account, lead, and opportunity and set it as the default view for any entity in Dynamics 365 Sales.
 author: udaykirang
 ms.author: udag